 It was an amazing experience.
-In their basement, Studio Davout had original tapes from artists like Miles Davis, Dexter Gordon, Fela Kuti, Prince and David Bowie, who had come through the studio in the past.
-So I had access to that, in addition to working with bands like the Red Hot Chili Peppers and with big orchestras.
+In their basement, Studio Davout had original tapes from artists like Miles Davis, Fela Kuti, Prince and David Bowie, who had come through the studio in the past.
+So I had access to that, in addition to working with bands like the Red Hot Chili Peppers and with big orchestras too.

-I also was lucky to learn the old school way of recording, before Pro Tools became the standard.
-Analogue tape was on it's way out at the time, but we had a Sony PCM 3348, which was a digital 48-track tape machine, the 2-track Sony PCM-3402 and Sony 1630 Digital Processor, and the legendary Sony DAT PCM2500.
-Sony were really making quality machines at the time, and their audio engineering division was amazing.
+I was also lucky to learn the old -school way of recording, before Pro Tools became the standard.
+Analogue tape was on its way out at the time, but we had a digital 48-track tape machine, the Sony PCM 3348 and a two-track Sony PCM-340, as well as the Sony 1630 Digital Processor and the legendary Sony DAT PCM2500.
+Sony was really making quality machines at the time, and their audio engineering division was amazing.

+Yes I did.
 Studio Davout was also where I met my mentor, Tony Smalios, who taught me a large part of what I know.

 (Below: Philippe’s mentor, Tony Smalios, talking about his teaching position at Blaise Pascal University in 2012)

-I worked with a lot of the guys in the French house scene, like Stardust, Martin Solveig, DJ Gregory,and Faya Combo but as far as DAT, I don’t know if Daft Punk used that, sorry.
+I worked with a lot of the guys like Stardust, Martin Solveig, DJ Gregory,and Faya Combo but as far as DAT, I don’t know if Daft Punk used that, sorry.
 But “Discovery” was released in 2001, and “Homework” in 1997.
 The Universal 2192 didn’t come out until 2004, so it was quite late in the game.
 Secondly, I would never call the 2192 a mastering grade unit.
 The secret to that album’s sound lies elsewhere I’m afraid.

 As far as Universal Audio goes, they make great plugins.
 I had all the machines their stuff is based on, and I know from experience that their emulations are well-made.

 On a side note, I’d like to say that being familiar with music culture is very important when you work in this business.
-95% of the sound engineers I know don’t even have a record collection at home, and many of them don’t listen to the kind of music they record unless they’re in the studio.
+Ninety-five percent of the sound engineers I know don’t even have a record collection at home, and many of them don’t listen to the kind of music they record unless they’re in the studio.
 Daft Punk aren’t like that.
 These are guys who know everything about music, and people forget that.

-The effect of using an analog 2-track machine like the Studer A820 or Ampex ATR 102 is like putting the music through a new process, because tape creates its own compression, and boosts the low-end and high-end, meaning that you’ll end up with less mids.
+The effect of using an analog two-track machine like the Studer A820 or Ampex ATR 102 is like putting the music through a new process, because tape creates its own compression and boosts the low-end and high-end, meaning that you’ll end up with less mids.
 That sounds great on certain types of music, but I’ve moved away from that.
-It’s also hard to find the right type of tape, as well as having an assistant that knows how to work with the technical side of things, like bias, and the artistic side of how to hit the tape.
+It’s also hard to find the right type of tape, as well as having an assistant that knows how to work with the technical side of things, like tape bias, and the artistic side of how to hit the tape.
 I’m talking about differences of one millimeter when it comes to these things, which I can hear in the final result.
-It’s very time-consuming.
+It’s also very time-consuming.

-Analogue tape also has it's challenges.
-For example, before you mix on an SSL desk, you better know which tape machine you’re going to print to, because the difference between a Studer A820 and an Ampex ATR 102 is huge.
-The first Selah Sue album, as an example, was printed on the Studer A820, and what you hear is the digital printing of the mix in Soundblade, not the analogue tape itself.
-Printing your mix to digital, with a good converter, will give you a cleaner and straighter sound than if it came straight off the tape machine.
+Analogue tape also has its challenges.
+For example, before you mix on an SSL desk, you need to know which tape machine you’re going to print to, because the difference between a Studer A820 and an Ampex ATR 102 is huge.
+The first Selah Sue album, as an example, was printed on the Studer A820, and what you hear is the digital printing of the mix in soundBlade, not the analogue tape itself.
+Printing your mix to digital with a good converter will give you a cleaner and straighter sound than if it came straight off the tape machine.

-I don’t know if he recorded to DAT, but analogue tape is slow-sounding and DAT is fast, and when you listen to “Chronic 2001” what you hear is something very fast and less-colored than what analogue tape would give you.
+I don’t know if he recorded to DAT, but analogue tape is slow-sounding and DAT is fast, and when you listen to “Chronic 2001” what you hear is something very fast and less colored than what analogue tape would give you.
 I’m not talking about quality of sound, but just the sound of the mid-range frequencies.

-Because of your work alongside Tony Smalios, you were likely to have been exposed to the Bad Boy camp in the 90s.
-On a side note, can you tell me if Puffy was really doing anything as "producer” in those days?
+– Because of your work alongside Tony Smalios, you were likely to have been exposed to the Bad Boy camp in the 90s.
+Can you tell me if Puffy was really doing anything as a “producer” in those days?

-But Quincy Jones did amazing stuff with Michael Jackson as a man in his 40s and 50s.
+– But Quincy Jones did amazing stuff with Michael Jackson as a man in his 40s and 50s.

-RZA still has the ability to do great things.
+– RZA still has the ability to do great things.
 Alternative rock or not, Philipe Zdar did great work with Phoenix.
 His output is still good.

 It is, absolutely.
 He’s an engineer who also happens to be a producer, not the other way around, as many people think.

+Look, I’m sorry to say it, but I think that era of classic albums as part of a wave of amazing artists is gone.
+The days of Led Zeppelin and acts like that are probably done.
 Look at the Red Hot Chili Peppers.
 I love their music, and not just because I worked with them, but because I was always into their stuff.
 But when I look at what they’re putting out now, I have to remind myself that people’s tastes and work habits change.
-When you’re young, you don’t mind working 5 hours on your drums, but 20 years later, you might only put in half of that effort.
+When you’re young, you don’t mind working five hours on your drums, but 20 years later, you might only put in half of that effort.